REG 05.20.27 - Statements of Mutual Expectations

 The faculty member and department head are encouraged to consider the following in development of the SME:

-2.4 A faculty member's SME might include a brief description of the following items as appropriate and consistent with the Academic Tenure Policy and college and departmental reappointment, promotion and tenure standards and procedures rules.
+2.4.
+A faculty member's SME must include a brief description of the following items as appropriate and consistent with the Academic Tenure Policy and college and departmental reappointment, promotion and tenure standards and procedures rules.

-2.4.2.a Teaching responsibilities, including undergraduate and graduate courses or areas of instruction, undergraduate advising, graduate advising as major professor or committee member, distance learning responsibilities, etc.
+2.4.2.
+Teaching responsibilities, including whether teaching will include undergraduate and/or graduate courses or areas of instruction, undergraduate advising, graduate advising as major professor or committee member, distance learning responsibilities, etc.